cancervariants/variation-normalization/README.md

 pytest tests/
 ```

-Docker Setup:
+## Docker Setup:
 This Section deals with setting up of Variation Normalizer via docker.
-For detailed instructions on variation Normalizer and its developer setup , Please refer to the variation normalizer Home page : https://github.com/cancervariants/variation-normalization/tree/main

 The Variation Normalizer depends upon several Modules , therefore its recommended to setup docker containers of these Modules before starting the Variation Normalizer container.Please ensure the target machine( where the Variation Normalizer is to be deployed as docker isntalled in it.Otherwise docker commands wont work.
 To Create Docker network , Please type following command.